Bacterial transcription: Termination

 The termination of DNA transcription in bacteria may be stopped by certain mechanisms wherein the RNA polymerase will ignore the terminator sequence until the next one is reached.
 This phenomenon is known as antitermination and is utilized by certain bacteriophages.

+It was shown in 2025 that a piece of bacterial DNA being actively transcribed can form a loop-like structure so that the transcriptional end site is close to its start site in 3D space.
+This operon-sized chromosomal interaction domain requires transcription to form.
+It is believed to increase transcription efficiency by keeping the translation machinery close by.